James Nunnally: Maccabi Tel Aviv (2021–2022)

 On June 27, 2021, Nunnally signed a two (1+1) year contract with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.

 Partizan (2022–2024)

 In the summer of 2022, Nunnally signed a contract with the Serbian team Partizan.
 During the 2022–23 season, Partizan was eliminated from the Real Madrid in a tight playoffs series.
 Over the season, Nunnally averaged 9.2 points and 2.1 rebounds per game.
 Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after a 3–2 score against Crvena Zvezda in the Finals series.

 Over the 2023–24 season, he averaged 12.3 points, 3.2 rebounds and 2.6 assists over 32 EuroLeague games.
 The season was deemed unsuccessful for Partizan as they finished the season without lifting any trophy.

-Zhejiang Lions (2025–2025)
+Zhejiang Lions (2025)

 In January 2025, Nunnally signed with Zhejiang Lions of the Chinese Basketball Association.

+AEK Athens (2026)

+On January 1, 2026, Nunnally joined AEK Athens of the Greek Basketball League (GBL) and the FIBA Champions League.